 ***Please note… Masks will be required for all individuals at camp.

 2. CAMPER APPLICATION: Please complete and return.
 Applications must be mailed to P.O.
 Box 2617, Meriden, CT 06450.
-Applications should be received by May 31st or brought to the Open House on Saturday, June 1st.
+Applications must be received by May 31st or brought to the Open House on Saturday, June 5th.
 Incomplete applications will not be processed.
 Please note: No child will be allowed at camp without access to parent or emergency contact person by phone at all times.

 4. MEDICAL FORMS: Please have your child's Doctor complete the attached forms.
 (A copy of the school physical done within the last three years is acceptable.)
 The Medical Forms MUST accompany the application in order for your child to attend camp and must be signed by a parent and physician.
 Please be sure to sign ALL MEDICAL FORMS.
 Medical Forms I, II and III are to be completed and signed by the medical doctor.

 5. MEDICATION: If your child is required to take medication at camp, a copy of the Doctor's prescription MUST accompany the original pharmacy bottle.
 This must be brought on the first day.